 2025 Cognizant Classic: Key Matchups, Tickets, Players, and More

 With a stacked field, key matchups to watch, and plenty of fan-friendly experiences, the 2025 Cognizant Classic promises to be one of the most exciting editions yet.
-Here’s everything you need to know—including ticket prices, past champions, prize money, and what makes this event truly special.
+Here’s everything you need to know—including ticket prices, past champions, prize money, and what makes this event truly special for those watching and attending.

 PGA National: A Brutal Test of Skill and Mental Toughness